Zesting produces modular isotopes and explains their topological invariants: Properties of ribbon zesting

+Note that the product isomorphism $\nu \cdot \nu'$ is only the tensor product $\nu \otimes \nu'$ up to some braidings which must be introduced in order to identify the source and target objects.

-must satisfy pentagons.
-One can then derive the analogous associative zesting condition to Equation \ref{assoczestingcondition}, which takes the following form.
+Checking that $\nu\cdot \nu'$ satisfies the associative zesting condition amounts to proving the following picture equation.

-Observe that on the left hand side the diagram can be isotoped into two disjoint diagrams, one involving 3 $\lambda$ boxes and the other involving 3 $\lambda'$ boxes.
+Observe that on the left hand side the diagram can be isotoped into two disjoint diagrams, one involving 3 $\nu$ boxes and the other involving 3 $\nu'$ boxes.
 After applying a Reidemeister III move to the region in the red rectangle on the right hand side, the same can be said of the diagram on the right.
-The two sides can then be identified by applying the associative zesting condition Equation \ref{assoczestingcondition} satisfied by $\lambda$ and $\lambda'$.
+The two sides can then be identified by applying the associative zesting conditions Equation \ref{assoczestingcondition} satisfied by $\nu$ and $\nu'$.

-\begin{rmk} This same argument shows that the composition of associative zestings of $G$-graded {\it fusion} categories is again an associative zesting - one need only take into account that the gradings no longer live in an abelian group and that the braidings instead depict half braidings in the appropriate relative center, see \cite[Definition 3.2(1)]{DGPRZ}. \end{rmk}
+\begin{rmk} In \cite[Definition 3.2]{DGPRZ} a more general notion of associative zesting was defined for $G$-graded {\it fusion} i.e. not necessarily braided categories.
+This same argument shows that the product of such associative zestings is again an associative zesting.
+One need only take into account that the gradings no longer live in an abelian group and that the braidings instead depict half braidings in the appropriate relative center. \end{rmk}